 Net income self managed: $1040

-Those numbers may be a bit optimistic for that specific building, but again this was just the first 4 family I saw on the MLS and assumes sale price is exactly what it is listed for.
-If you are spending 1 year before purchasing your first property, chances are you will be able to find one that has better economics than the one I found in 30 seconds.
+Those numbers may be a bit optimistic for that specific building, but again these were just the first four families I saw on the MLS, and it assumes the sale price is exactly what it is listed for.
+So if you are spending one year before purchasing your first property, chances are you will be able to find one that has better economics than the one I found in 30 seconds.

-If you cannot find a building with as good of cash flow economics as this, do not despair.
-It is possible to make this strategy work with less cash flow per building, you will just have to purchase a few more buildings.
-Perhaps in your market the total price is higher, which will in turn mean that principle paydown will have a greater effect on your total investment returns.
+If you cannot find a building with as good of cash flow economics like this, do not despair.
+Making this strategy work with less cash flow per building is possible, and you will have to purchase a few more buildings.
+Perhaps in your market, the total price is higher, which will, in turn, mean that principle paydown will have a greater effect on your total investment returns.

-This is on an FHA low down mortgage, which has a higher interest rate than a traditional mortgage.
+This is on an FHA low-down mortgage with a higher interest rate than a traditional mortgage.
 If rates are still low, it would be possible to refinance after several years when your equity is higher and get a lower monthly payment.